Erudika/scoold/README.md

 [![Join the chat at https://gitter.im/Erudika/scoold](https://badges.gitter.im/Erudika/scoold.svg)](https://gitter.im/Erudika/scoold?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Scoold** is a Q&A platform written in Java.
+**Scoold** is a Q&A/knowledge base platform written in Java.
 The project was created back in 2008, released in 2012 as social network for schools inspired by Stack Overflow.
 In 2017 it was refactored, repackaged and open-sourced.

 Scoold can run anywhere - Heroku, DigitalOcean, AWS, Azure or any VPS hosting provider.
 It's lightweight (~4000 LOC), the backend is handled by a separate service called [Para](https://github.com/Erudika/para).
 Scoold does not require a database, and the controller logic is really simple because all the heavy lifting is delegated to Para.
 This makes the code easy to read and can be learned quickly by junior developers.

+**Scoold Pro**, the paid version of Scoold, has premium features which make it the perfect knowledge sharing platform for your company or team.

 **This project is fully funded and supported by [Erudika](https://erudika.com) - an independent, bootstrapped company.**